History of state education in Queensland: 19th century

 During the 1860s and 1870s, formal education in Queensland beyond primary level was conducted almost exclusively in grammar schools.
 These schools were expensive and thus available only to the wealthy.
 There were some individuals, however, who could not afford a grammar school education but were interested in further education which would provide a form of upward social mobility.
 The middle class liberals of the time encouraged such attitudes to education.
 In 1872 Charles Lilley, for example, urged that the North Brisbane School of Arts and Sciences should be used as a centre for teaching young mechanics and tradesmen the elements of the useful arts and sciences.
 Lilley believed that such an education would lead to greater industrial efficiency and productivity and would also further the careers of these young men.
 Technical classes were established in that year but failed to continue beyond 1872.

-It was not until 1881 when J.A.
-Clarke and C. Waagepetersen took regular classes in mechanical art and freehand drawing that technical education proved successful.
+It was not until 1881 when J. A. Clarke and C. Waagepetersen took regular classes in mechanical art and freehand drawing that technical education proved successful.
 The students included some schoolboys and also men studying in such fields as architecture, carpentry, shipbuilding, surveying, photography and engineering.
 In 1882 the Brisbane Technical College began formally, as a result of efforts by the President of the North Brisbane School of Arts, the Hon.
 John Douglas, formerly Premier of Queensland.

-A sub-committee of the North Brisbane School of Arts was formed to control the College and an annual grant of £600 was obtained from Queensland Parliament.
+A sub-committee of the North Brisbane School of Arts was formed to control the college and an annual grant of £600 was obtained from the Queensland Parliament.
 In 1882 the college had nine teachers who gave instruction in 11 subjects to 80 students.
 There was no systematic approach to courses of instruction.